 Finally, as we approach the northern end of Lake Como, the landscape becomes unrecognizable.
 The rustic houses take place to the comfortable hotels.
 The mountains, strewn with mists, rise steeply above the dark waters of the lake.
 No ferry on the water, just a few wooden boats waiting to cross the waters.

 Lake Como has become dark and wild.

-To conclude, don’t travel to the North of Italy without stopping by Lake Como.
+To conclude, don’t travel to the North of Italy without stopping by Como Lake.
 Your visit will be a charming experience!
-In this post, we have featured a few hikes and walks that enjoyed us.
-We hope you will feel the same.

 This is the reason why, in this post, we have presented our favorite walks and hikes along with a few others that we have listed.